vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_campaigns.rst

 .. image:: social_campaigns/campaigns-page.png
    :align: center
-   :alt: View of the campaigns page in the Odoo Social Marketing application.
+   :alt: View of the campaigns page in the Leansoft Social Marketing application.

 Each *stage* in the kanban view can be edited, by clicking the :guilabel:`gear icon` to the left of the :guilabel:`+ (plus sign)` - located to the right of the stage title.